How Much Do Nannies Get Paid?

 If you’re a parent who’s considering hiring a nanny, you’re probably wondering how much you should expect to pay for their services.
 In this post, we’ll break down the different types of nannies and their average salaries, as well as other factors that can influence a nanny’s pay.

-A nanny is a person who is employed to look after a child or children.
-They are typically employed on a full-time basis and are heavily involved in the children’s everyday lives.
-Nannies help children achieve developmental milestones and are an influence on children’s education and wellbeing.
+A nanny is a professional caregiver who is employed to look after a child or children.
+They provide one-on-one care and attention, and are often involved in the children’s everyday lives, helping them achieve developmental milestones.

 What is expected from a nanny?

 Families take the concept of hiring a nanny very seriously, as they’re putting their full trust in someone to take care of their child.
 As a result, parents typically look for nannies who are well-experienced and have relevant childcare qualifications.

 Nannies find themselves in an extremely competitive environment, which makes them want to improve their skills, build more experience, and sign up for additional training, such as courses offered by the International Nanny Institute.

 The salary of a nanny depends on several factors, including their qualifications and experience, the number of children they will be caring for, and any additional responsibilities they may have.

 Here’s an overview of the average salaries for different types of nannies are:

 - Full-time live-out nanny: between £12 and £20 per hour

 - Full-time live-in nanny: between £800 and £1500 per week